StrangeRanger/nadeko-manager-scripts/README.md

   - Default: `"false"`

 - **E_FILES_TO_BACK_UP**: List of files to back up when using the backup option.
-  - Paths must start from Nadeko’s parent directory (e.g., `nadekobot/data/creds.yml`).
+  - Paths must start from Nadeko's parent directory (e.g., `nadekobot/data/creds.yml`)
-  - Separate files with spaces or newlines.
+  - Separate multiple files with spaces or newlines
-  - Do not use commas or paths with spaces.
+  - Do not use commas or paths with spaces
-  - Default:
+  - Default files:
-    ```bash
+    ```
     nadekobot/data/NadekoBot.db
     nadekobot/data/NadekoBot.db-shm
     nadekobot/data/NadekoBot.db-wal